London Sounds Eastern

-London Sounds Eastern was one of the most popular ethnic minority radio programs on the BBC.
+London Sounds Eastern is an ethnic minority radio program on the BBC.
 It was presented by Vernon Corea and produced by Keith Yeomans.

 The Launching of London Sounds Eastern -BBC Radio London

 The program went on the airwaves on a Sunday evening on BBC Radio London.
 It enjoyed a huge multi-cultural radio audience and was even highlighted in the BBC Radio Times in 1976.
 London Sounds Eastern created broadcasting history in the United Kingdom: it was the first ever Asian programme in English, on the BBC.
 Until the launch of 'London Sounds Eastern,' Asian radio programmes in the United Kingdom were mostly in the Hindi and Urdu languages and the programme replaced two 30-minute shows which had been broadcast in the Bengali, Hindi and Urdu languages.

 Ethnic Minority Broadcasting on the BBC

 'London Sounds Eastern' was a real breakthrough in terms of ethnic minority broadcasting.
 It expanded musical horizons featuring music as diverse as the ghazals of Pakistan, raagas from India and baila from Sri Lanka.
 It even featured music from China and Singapore.

 Vernon Corea, presenter of London Sounds Eastern was appointed Asian Programmes Officer of the BBC and trained broadcasters from minority ethnic communities for the BBC Local Radio network.
 Among those who sought advice on a career in radio was the BBC TV Presenter George Alagiah.
 Vernon Corea went on to be the BBC's Ethnic Minorities Adviser.